Alessandro Coglio

 Software

-I'm using ACL2 at both Kestrel and Aleo.
-I've been developing or co-developing or extending some of the ACL2 libraries, including ABNF, ACL2 PL, APT, Bitcoin, C, Cryptography, Ethereum, FTY, FTY extensions, HD Wallet, Imp, Isar, Java, JSON, Number Theory, Risc V, SOFT, Solidity, Std, Std extensions, Syntheto, X86ISA, Yul, and Zcash; some of these are described in [1, 2, 3, 4, 5, 7, 8, 9, 10, 11, 12, 14].
+I'm using ACL2 at both Kestrel and Provable.
+I've been developing or co-developing or extending some of the ACL2 libraries, including ABNF, ACL2 PL, AleoBFT, APT, Bitcoin, C, Cryptography, Ethereum, FTY, FTY extensions, HD Wallet, Imp, Isar, Java, JSON, Leo, Number Theory, PFCS, Risc V, SOFT, Solidity, Std, Syntheto, X86ISA, Yul, and Zcash; some of these are described in [1, 2, 3, 4, 5, 7, 8, 9, 10, 11, 12, 14].
 The one for Java contains an interpreter of (executable) ACL2 written in Java.

-I'm contributing to Aleo's Rust implementations of Leo, snarkVM, and snarkOS.
+I'm contributing to Aleo/Provable's Rust implementations of Leo, snarkVM, and snarkOS.

 At Kestrel, I've used Isabelle/HOL, also making some contributions to the Isabelle/HOL library and to the Archive of Formal Proofs [17].
 I wrote an Isabelle/HOL formalization of the multi-domain multi-level security labels described in [19, 18, 16], and implemented a C library of operations on these labels.